-All interventions will be designed and implemented primarily through the European Digital Innovation Hubs, as defined in Article $\frac{1516}{15}$ .
+All interventions will be designed and implemented primarily-through direct management.
+Tthe European Digital Innovation Hubs, as defined in Article 1516, shall act as facilitators for training opportunities, liaising with education and training providers.

 Specific Objective 5.
 Deployment, best use of digital capacities and Interoperability